 It means successfully managing onboarding and offboarding from a distance, finding the right work model for your organization (RTO, hybrid, remote, flexible scheduling, etc.), solving the skills gap, mastering employee wellness and wellbeing, and so much more.
 To meet the needs of today’s workforce and succeed as a business, employers must determine what HR goals to focus on for the coming year and plan accordingly.

 What are HR goals?

-Modern HR professionals sit at the table as leadership team members, and their ultimate goal is building the people strategies that propel organizations to success.
-When planning your people strategy, consider using the HR SMART goal framework.
+Modern HR professionals sit at the table as members of the leadership team, and their ultimate goal is building the people strategies that propel organizations to success.
+When planning your people strategy, consider using the SMART goal framework.

 SMART (Specific, Measurable, Achievable, Relevant, and Time-bound) goals can help you structure solid strategies designed to improve various areas of the business, including company culture, workforce planning and development, employee wellbeing, and productivity.

 How can you determine your HR goals and objectives?